-Carers Measure Allocation

-- 7.1 Funding has been available from Welsh Government for the last few years to deliver the Carers Measure -whilst the funding has gone to the UHB (because under the Measure Health Boards were given the lead for implementation) the funding has to be used in partnership.
-In Cwm Taf we have received £107k pa which was due to come to an end in March 2016. - 7.2 We have recently received a letter from WG indicating transitional funding of £1million pa for Wales in 2016/17 and 2017/18 to protect and build on progress to date under the Carers Measure and to prepare for the expansion of carers rights on the implementation of the SSWB Act.
-It is not clear yet what amount of funding will come to the Cwm Taf region but the funding will be provided on the understanding that we develop proposals setting out how we will work in partnership to implement the Act by:-- - Strengthening the partnership approach at a local level;
+- 7.1 Funding has been available from Welsh Government for the last few years to deliver the Carers Measure.
+This funding has been allocated to Cwm Taf UHB as the designated lead for implementation of the Carers Measure and Cwm Taf received £107k pa.
+This arrangement came to an end in March 2016. - 7.2 In Cwm Taf, the allocation was primarily used to fund three Carers Measure coordinators in the UHB, RCT CBC and Merthyr Tydfil VAMT.
+These posts have been effective in raising awareness, training staff, recruiting and supporting Carers Champions across the organisations

-- Creating opportunities to enable third sector to fully participate in the delivery; - Setting out how we intend to plan and deliver the increased responsibilities for health and the new responsibilities for local authorities; - Ensuring this transitional funding is used as the means to embed the practice of mainstreaming carers' needs, so it is common practice. - 7.3 In Cwm Taf, the allocation was primarily used to fund three Carers Measure coordinators, one in the UHB and contributions to the costs of one each in RCT CBC and Merthyr Tydfil CBC (employed through VAMT).
-We have used these posts effectively to raise awareness, train staff, recruit and support Carers Champions across the organisations (now over 300 in Cwm Taf) including in 8 GP practices (which is a key area we need to take forward to cover all practices) - 7.4 The new Carers Strategy will assist to identify priority areas for investment but it is anticipated that the coordinator roles will continue - 7.5 Under the requirements of the Carers Measure, an Annual Report is required by Welsh government at the end of May.
-This report will be brought to the relevant groups for approval at the same time as the final Carers Strategy.
+- 7.3 Welsh Government have allocated transitional funding of £1million pa for Wales in 2016/17 and an unconfirmed amount in 2017/18 (expected to be similar or less) to protect and build on progress to date under the Carers Measure and to prepare for the expansion of carers rights on the implementation of the SSWB Act. - 7.4 The funding will be provided on the understanding that proposals are developed to set out how the UHB will work in partnership to implement the SSWB Act by:- - Strengthening the partnership approach at a local level; - Creating opportunities to enable third sector to fully participate in the delivery: - Setting out how we intend to plan and deliver the increased responsibilities for Health and the new responsibilities for Local Authorities; - Ensuring this transitional funding is used as the means to embed the practice of mainstreaming carers' needs, so it is common practice. - 7.5 A meeting was held with Welsh Government on 22nd June confirmed that the funding has been approved for release to Health Boards and Cwm Taf UHB has been allocated £97k for 2016/17. - 7.6 The new Carers Strategy identifies priority areas for development but it is intended that the funding for 2016/17 will be used to continue the coordinators roles so that there is capacity to focus on the actions needed to implement the Strategy and embed activity into mainstream practice. - 7.7 Consideration will be made as part of the Action Plan to the investment required for 2017/18 and to the sustainability of the strategy once the Welsh Government funding comes to an end